smoli/dapentry/Readme.md

 ## What is this?

-This is heavily based on - some might call it a clone of - http://worrydream.com/DrawingDynamicVisualizationsTalkAddendum/
+This is heavily based on - some might call it a clone of - [Drawing dynamic visualisations by Bret Victor](http://worrydream.com/DrawingDynamicVisualizationsTalkAddendum/)

 ## How to build and run